mikepan/GameEngineBook/text/07-Scripting.md

 \Book\Chapter7\4\_navigation\_system\walkthrough\_4\_final\walkthrough.blend.

-### Using the Game Engine API - Application Programming Interface
+### Using the Game Engine API - Application Programming Interface <a id="Using the Game Engine API - Application Programming Interface"></a>

 The game engine API is a bridge connecting your Python scripts with your game data.
 Through those modules, methods, and variables you can interact with your existent logic bricks, game objects, and general game functions.